This Place Will Become Your Tomb

-This Place Will Become Your Tomb is the second studio album by English rock band Sleep Token.
+This Place Will Become Your Tomb is the second studio album by anonymous English rock band Sleep Token.
 Recorded at G1 Productions in Wells, Somerset, it was produced by George Lever, with whom the group had previously worked on their 2019 debut Sundowning.
 The album was released on 24 September 2021 by Spinefarm Records, preceded by the singles "Alkaline" in June, "The Love You Want" in August, and "Fall for Me" in September.
 This Place Will Become Your Tomb gave Sleep Token their first chart positions in the UK, reaching the top 40 of the UK Albums Chart and the top 20 of the Scottish Albums Chart.

 Background

 This Place Will Become Your Tomb was announced on 18 June 2021, accompanied by the release of "Alkaline" as the lead single and music video.
 In an official press release, it was claimed that the album "delves further into the enigmatic universe of Sleep Token, pushing boundaries and blurring genres, whilst retaining their signature sound".
 On the same day, the band performed on the Second Stage at the Download Festival Pilot, where they performed "Alkaline" live for the first time.
 This was followed on 6 August by "The Love You Want", and finally "Fall for Me" on 17 September, a week before the album's release.

-As of March 2023, according to Setlist.fm, the song from This Place Will Become Your Tomb that Sleep Token have performed most often live is "Alkaline", which is ranked third overall; this is followed by "Hypnosis", "Like That" and "The Love You Want".